vstinner/unicode_book/encodings.rst

 ''''''''''''''''''''''

-When a :ref:`character string <str>` is encoded to a :ref:`charset <charset>` smaller than Unicode, a character may not be encodable.
+When a :ref:`character string <str>` is encoded to a :ref:`charset <charset>` smaller than the Unicode charset, a character may not be encodable.
 For example, € (U+20AC) is not encodable to :ref:`ISO-8859-1`, but it is encodable to :ref:`ISO-8859-15` and :ref:`UTF-8`.